-You’re thinking about switching CRMs.
+You’re thinking about switching your Customer Relationship Management system (CRM).
 But before you spend any time on research and vendor comparisons, do a CRM needs assessment.
-Here are a few best practices and a checklist to help clarify your CRM goals and assess your existing IT infrastructure and resources.
+Here are a few best practices and a checklist to help clarify your CRM requirements, CRM goals and assess your existing IT infrastructure and resources.

 Start by clearly identifying your CRM goals